Skip to main content

 VRC Fallback

-Defines what fallback shader to use if shaders are hidden on an avatar.
-This includes a large variety of shaders, with some of the more useful options being:
+This option includes a large variety of shaders, with some of the more useful options being:

-• Hidden: Material disappears if shaders are hidden (useful for things that are hidden by shader!)
+• Hidden: Material disappears if shaders are hidden (useful for things that are hidden by the shader, or to avoid opaque glasses lens).

-For more information on VRC fallback shaders, including what specific properties will be copied to the fallback shader, see the VRC documentation for the Shader Fallback System.
+For more information on VRC Fallback Shaders, including what specific properties will be copied to the fallback shader, read the VRC Creators Documentation for the Shader Fallback System.